Bounding the rotating wave approximation for coupled harmonic oscillators: Rotating wave approximation for Gaussian states via the fidelity

-We can specialize our result even further and consider the simplest case possible of an initial vacuum state, for which, we need to set $s=0$ from the start.
-The complicated expression \eqref{B:f:Bogoliubov:coefficient} drastically simplifies and expression \eqref{distance:fidelity:final} reduces to
+\textit{Initial vacuum state}---We can specialize our result even further and consider the simplest case possible of an initial vacuum state, for which we need to set $s=0$ from the start.
+The complicated expression \eqref{B:f:Bogoliubov:coefficient:general} drastically simplifies and expression \eqref{distance:fidelity:final:general} reduces to